 While traveling from 1996 to 2007, my life was too unstable to be part of any longterm project.
 For some time, I was a dues-paying IWW member, but it was mainly a symbolic gesture.
 I hoped to make a difference through personal encounters and the like.
 This was partly to rationalize away the fact that I wasn’t organizing, but you can indeed make a political difference in your everyday life as well.
 Most importantly, I got a tremendous education, be it from meeting with women’s rights activists in Eritrea and democracy advocates in Tonga or from participating in skillshares and staying at Rainbow Gatherings.
 On a few occasions, I was able to join organizing groups, for example ahead of protests against the World Economic Forum in Davos or a European Union summit in Innsbruck.
 Right before moving to Sweden in 2007, I spent a couple of months as a volunteer at the Centre international de recherches sur l’anarchisme (CIRA) in Lausanne.
 It was great!

 In Sweden, longtime organizing became possible again.
-I joined the syndicalist union SAC, eventually doing a one-year stint in the Central Committee.
-Currently, I am a member of the International Committee.
-In early 2022, I was involved in founding the network Migranti, hoping to strengthen the self-organization of migrant workers across Europe.
 I was a cofounder of the Stockholm Anarchist Bookfair and the alternative sports club 17 SK.
 17 SK was part of a community groups’ network called Linje 17 (after the subway line), which I helped coordinate for a few years.
 We also tried to establish a wider network of community groups, most of them based in Stockholm’s migrant suburbs.
 The efforts never came to fruition, but the learning experience was priceless.
 I belonged to the anti-racist organization STARK until it folded in 2014, and I was active in a number of migrant justice initiatives, mainly teaching Swedish and organizing sports events.
 On occasion, I helped out at the infoshop of Stockholm’s countercultural institution Kafé 44.
+In early 2022, I was involved in founding the network Migranti, hoping to strengthen the self-organization of migrant workers across Europe.
+Since I moved to Sweden, I’ve been active in the syndicalist union SAC, mainly in the International Committee.
+I did a stint in the Central Committee in 2018-2019 and became the union’s general secretary in June 2023.

 I have always enjoyed writing.
 In high school, I became a co-editor of the school magazine.
 At university, I wrote a few articles for TATblatt and academic journals.
 I also did my first translations at the time.